-A copy of Marchex's annual report on Form 10-K for the year ended December 31, 2014, including its financial statements for the year ended December 31, 2014, accompanies this proxy statement and is also available for download or review by visiting www.marchex.com (See Company-Investors-SEC Filings), and is also available on the internet as provided on the notice of annual meeting of stockholders accompanying this proxy statement.
-An additional copy of such annual report on Form 10-K (without exhibits) will be furnished without charge and a copy of any or all exhibits to such annual report on Form 10-K will be furnished for a fee which will not exceed our reasonable expenses in furnishing exhibits upon request by any stockholder to Marchex Investor Relations, 520 Pike Street, Suite 2000, Seattle, Washington 98101, or by calling (206) 331-3300.
+A copy of Marchex's annual report on Form 10-K for the year ended December 31, 2015, including its financial statements for the year ended December 31, 2015, accompanies this proxy statement and is also available for download or review by visiting www.marchex.com (See Company-Investors-SEC Filings), and is also available on the internet as provided on the notice of annual meeting of stockholders accompanying this proxy statement.
+An additional copy of such annual report on Form 10-K (without exhibits) will be furnished without charge and a copy of any or all exhibits to such annual report on Form 10-K (without expenses in furnishing exhibits upon request by any stockholder to Marchex Investor Relations, 520 Pike Street, Suite 2000, Seattle, Washington 98101, or by calling (206) 331-3300.